F1rst-Unicorn/alerter/doc/README.md

 `message_template` is the HTML template used to render the message.
 It uses the [tera](https://tera.netlify.app/) template engine.
 A sane default is provided but you are free to change it.

+#### SAS Client Verification

+To verify that the clients have received the correct key material matrix offers a verification process.
+To perform verification proceed as follows:

+1. Start the verification process from a different device

+2. When that device displays the number code in form `1234 1234 1234`, on the machine running `alerter` run `alert -V 1234,1234,1234` (replacing the actual numbers).

+3. Accept the verification on the other device (`alerter` will abort the request if the numbers don't match).